imironyuk/instanse/README.md

 4. Create Instance `t2.micro` with SG and Keypair that we created earlier
 5. Expect the availability of Instance via SSH protocol which works on port 22
 6. Copy the `script.sh` to the instance and run it on it

-### The `script.sh` does the following

    1. Install `httpd` and `git` (`httpd` - Apache web server)
    2. Enable and start `httpd` (enable - means that the `httpd` service will start  on the system startup)
    3. Clone GIT repository: https://github.com/imironyuk/BTCUSD.git which contains a web page that displays the BTC to USD rate and draws bars by the time
    4. Copy Web page with CSS modules to `/var/www/html/`
    5. Reload `httpd` service in order for the web page to be displayed on the Apache
    6. Create `reload.sh` script which pick up changes from GIT and refresh the page
    7. Setup `crontab` which will pick up changes from GIT every minute and refresh the page (runs `reload.sh` once per minute)
    8. Displays the link that will be used to access our page